SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 <img src="images/cloud_shell.png"/>

 2. You will now use the CLI to provision an Azure Database for MySQL.
-In the open PowerShell prompt, use the following command to provision an new Azure Database for MySQL:
+Use the following command to provision an new Azure Database for MySQL:
 Please note that you need to provide existing resource groups, which is pre-created for you.You have two pre-created resource groups:ODL_dms_XXXX-cloudrg and ODL_dms_XXXX-Onpremisesrg.It should be create in ODL_dms_XXXX-cloudrg.
 Server name will have to be a unique name across azure MySQL databases.
 Choose location as the same location where your resource group is located.
 * --resource-group : Give your **ODL_dms_XXXX-cloudrg** Resourse Group name
 * --sku-name: **GP_Gen5_8**